duracell80/ArgonOne-Radio/README.md

 # Argon One Case Internet Radio

 A script to turn the ArgonOne Raspberry Pi Case into a headless internet radio.
 The power button is reconfigured to provide "skip to next station" upon double press.
 MPD is used to auto play stations from one default playlist.
+The aim is to be as barebones as possible without the need for Mopidy, Volumio or Moode.

 ## Features
-- When off press power button once to turn on
+- WiFi keep alive, when using in car and phone hotspot goes down, resume MPC on reconnect!!
 - MPC auto plays a default playlist of stations within about a minute of bootup
 - MPC is set to auto repeat all stations at 85% volume
 - Stations managed by .m3u file accessible via file share or in /var/lib/mpd/playlists
 - Double press power button to skip to next station
 - Hold power button for about 4 seconds to power off
+- When off press power button once to turn on

 ![Argon One Case](https://i.pcmag.com/imagery/articles/01P55E1Jzz6NT5bZBlIexMv-1.fit_scale.size_2698x1517.v1588677265.jpg)